mlombera94/mlombera94.github.io/_posts/2021-01-06-Wine_quality.md

 ```
 There are no missing values in the data.

 Plot each variable against "quality" in a matrix to visualize the data.
+The code below was written using the pipe function `%>%` from (Dplyr)[https://dplyr.tidyverse.org] and is especially useful for writing clean looking code.
 ``` r
 wine_data %>%
   gather(-quality, key = "variables", value = "value") %>%